aria-jpl/test_pycuampcor/README.md

    ```
    docker pull isce/isce2:cuda-9.2
    ```
+   *Note*: This docker image was built from a fork (https://github.com/pymonger/isce2/tree/gpu-build) of the official isce2 repo (https://github.com/isce-framework/isce2).
+The fork was updated to compile on centos 7 using CUDA version 9.2.
 1. Start up docker container and mount in this directory:
    ```
    docker run --rm -ti -u $ID:$(id -g) --gpus=all \